This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Your doctor will examine your ears, nose, and throat.
+Your healthcare provider will examine your ears, nose, and throat.
 He will ask about your symptoms.
-You may have the following tests:
+You may need any of the following:

-- Throat culture: This is a test that may help caregivers learn which germ is causing your illness.
-A throat culture is done by rubbing a cotton swab against the back of your throat.
+- A throat culture may show which germ is causing your illness.
+A cotton swab is rubbed against the back of your throat.

-- Blood tests: These may be done to see if you have an infection caused by bacteria or a virus.
+- Blood tests may show if you have an infection caused by bacteria or a virus.

 How is tonsillitis treated?

 Treatment may decrease your signs and symptoms.
 Treatment also may lower the number of times that you get tonsillitis in a year.
-Ask your caregiver about these and other treatments:
+You may need any of the following:

-- Tonsillectomy: This is surgery to remove your tonsils.
+- A tonsillectomy is surgery to remove your tonsils.
 You may need surgery if you have chronic or recurrent tonsillitis.
-Surgery is also done if antibiotics are not getting rid of your tonsillitis.
+Surgery may also be done if antibiotics are not working.

 How can I manage my symptoms?

-- Gargle with warm salt water: This may help to decrease throat pain.
+- Gargle with warm salt water.
+This may help decrease throat pain.
 Mix 1 teaspoon of salt in 8 ounces of warm water.
 Ask how often you should do this.

 - Your sore throat is not better after you have finished antibiotic treatment.